-- Starts the day after Thanksgiving is crazy busy for opening night
+- Starts the day after Thanksgiving and is crazy busy for opening night

 - Hard to find parking on the weekends